Skip to Content

 Adding a finish on top of the stain helps protect your piece and make it easy to wipe down and keep clean.
 For this piece, I am using Minwax water-based polycrylic in clear matte.
 I didn’t want any real shine added in or anything.

 I don’t usually have a preference for oil-based vs. water-based topcoats.
 However, I do find that oil-based finishes go on very evenly with a brush, while water-based topcoats show streaks more easily.
 See the second pic below.
-(I also have a post on the difference between polyurethane and polycrylic.)
+(I also have an article on the difference between polyurethane and polycrylic.)

 I ended up sanding this down a bit after it dried and using a small roller instead.
 This helps the finish coat go on super evenly and level out even more as it dries.